 Neptune Drive Shoreline Flood Protection Project Update (Schedule Constraint)

 As discussed at the community meetings, the construction of the Neptune Drive levee by the City results in the parcels being removed from the flood zone only if the County completes the construction of their levee.
-Construction of both levees is necessary.
+The construction of both levees is necessary.
 The City has recently informed us that the County project for the construction of their levee has slowed down.
 The County levee appears to be on track for completion in the Summer of 2021.

-Why is timing of the formation of the Neptune Drive Assessment District with the completion of the County levee important?
+Why is the timing of the formation of the Neptune Drive Assessment District with the completion of the County levee important?

 - There is no benefit in forming the assessment district without the construction of both levees.